Glenn Frey’s Cause of Death

 ~ And C. who said “I’m ready to just give up.”

 I remember crying the first time I thought about RA hearing Hotel California “you can never leave.”
 My hand was swollen up like a balloon.
-I’d just left a research meeting where no one seemed to grasp the plight of PRD.
+I’d just left a large research meeting where no one seemed to grasp the plight of people with rheumatoid disease (PRD).
 I went home and wrote about ivory towers: how can they ever understand?
 Now, I wonder how we could ever show the world that RD is more than just a little swelling in the hands and feet when a beloved musician dies from RD-related complications, and it’s still shrugged off?

 What can WE do NOW for awareness of the REAL rheumatoid disease?

 2. Or get a new t-shirt or mug to spread awareness.
 Lots of new hearts just in time for Valentine’s Day!
-Here’s a coupon for 30% off until midnight 1/20/15.
-Just click here and use this code at checkout: SEMIYEARSALE.
 This link takes you to the new heart goodies.
 To check out the rest of the store, click on my picture.
 If you want to see everything, click RA Warrior Wear, and then Products.

 - Not Actual Size – Rheumatoid Disease Is Not as Advertised